 Do you know the way to Santa Fe ?

 Just why Hyundai named their largest car after a town in New Mexico is anyones guess ?
-It was introduced into the Hyundai line up for the 2001 model year as Hyundai’s first SUV & the third generation was introduced in 2014.
-Like sister company KIA, the Santa Fe like all of Hyundais models has had a serious transformation, going from a rather bland looking vehicle to now being one of the most attractive looking cars in a sector, where it competes with the likes of the Honda CRV, Toyota RAV4, Mazda CX5, KIA Sorrento & Ford Kuga.
+It was introduced into the Hyundai line up for the 2001 model year as Hyundai’s first SUV & the fourth generation was introduced in 2018.
+Like sister company KIA, the Santa Fe like all of Hyundais models has had a serious transformation, going from a rather bland looking vehicle to now being one of the most attractive looking cars in a sector, where it competes with the likes of the Honda CRV, Toyota RAV4, Mazda CX5, KIA Sorento & Ford Kuga.

 Safety is important to European customers as well.
 Every new Santa Fe is fitted with seven airbags as standard, including driver, passenger, front side, full-length curtain and driver’s knee units.
 Also fitted are ABS (anti-lock braking system), ESP (electronic stability programme), VSM (vehicle stability management), DBC (downhill brake control which keeps speed below 6mph when descending steep slopes), HAC (hill start assist control) & the new TSA (trailer stability assist).
 The fact that the Santa Fe is backed by Hyundai’s 5 Year Unlimited Mileage Warranty, which means owners get a fully transferable five year unlimited mileage warranty, five years roadside assistance & five years free vehicle health checks, should embarrass other manufacturers into offering something equally as impressive.

 Company car drivers will want to know how the Santa Fe performs vis a vis the tax man.
-The Santa Fe with six-speed manual transmission accelerates from 0 to 62mph in 9.8 seconds & has a top speed of 118mph.
-On the combined fuel cycle it posts economy & CO2 emission figures of 46.3mpg & 159g/km.
-The six-speed automatic Santa Fe that I tested, reaches 62mph in 10.1 seconds, has a 118mph top speed with a combined economy & CO2 emission figures of 41.5mpg and 178g/km.
-I have to say that over 7 days & 300 mile, I averaged around 35 mpg, almost identical the figures I achieved in the RAV4, CX5 & Ford Kuga, so in this respect the Santa Fe is a match for all of them.
+On the combined fuel cycle it posts economy & CO2 emission figures of 45.6mpg & 162g/km.
+I have to say that over 5 days & 200 miles, driving the 4WD version, I averaged around 35 mpg, almost identical to the figures I achieved in the the smaller & 2WD Honda CRV, RAV4, CX5 & Ford Kuga, so in this respect the Santa Fe is better than all of them.

 In what is a ridiculously competitive market place, the new model Santa Fe ticks all of the boxes required to appeal to those who want a large SUV.
 It looks great, it’s spacious, comes very well equipped, is offered with a brilliant warranty & drives well both on the motorway & around town.
-Emissions could be lower, the build quality of some of the fittings could be better & a DAB radio should by now be standard, but other than that the Santa Fe is a really nice car & one that the family Walker including our dog, could happily live with every day.
+Emissions could be lower & the build quality of some of the fittings could be better, but other than that the Santa Fe is a really nice car & one that the family Walker including our dog, could happily live with every day.

 A Route 66 3.5/5